Trump to take first step in decertifying Iran deal

 In his speech on Friday, Trump is expected to ask Congress to change the law requiring him to make a certification statement to Congress every 90 days.

-White House spokeswoman Sarah Sanders, while not discussing details of Trump's plan said it is only one part of an overall strategy "to deal with all of the problems of Iran being a bad actor."
+White House spokeswoman Sarah Sanders said it is only one part of an overall strategy "to deal with all of the problems of Iran being a bad actor."

 Since before taking office in January, Trump and his aides have criticized Iran's ballistic missile program, as well as what they call its support for terrorism and efforts to de-stabilize other Middle Eastern countries, including Iraq, Yemen, and Syria.